offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench numbered constraint toolbar buttons](freecad_sketcher_numbered_constraint_toolbar_buttons.png)

-To apply Lock Position, select the element_FC or element_FC components (e.g., two points).
-Then, use toolbar button 1 to present a drop-down and select Lock Position (keyboard shortcut K,L).
+To apply Lock Position, select the element_FC, use toolbar button 1 to present a drop-down, and select Lock Position (keyboard shortcut K,L).
 Once the constraint_FC has been created, press Esc to exit.

 ```{note}
 You can select the constraint_FC first and then pick the two things to create a constraint_FC between, but that breaks down in certain cases.
 For example, you can't apply to just a single point.